tgrassl/bananaquit/README.md

 ## Components

 To create a new component create a new .ts file (e.g. login.component.ts) in your project.
 Open it and create a new class e.g. LoginComponent.
-(We recommended to end your component class names with "Component" for a better overview as the application grows).
+*(We recommended to end your component class names with "Component" for a better overview as the application grows).*

 Decorate the class with the *@Component* decorator from `bananquitjs/core`.
-Inside it set the selector and the template you want your component to use.
+There set the selector and the template you want your component to use.

 ```javascript
 import { Component } from 'bananaquitjs/core';